 Glues: there are glues for just about everything.
 I use simple Loctite superglue in both Ultra-gel and regular quick drying, you’ll use both depending on what you are doing.
 The gel gives you a couple of seconds to position the part and the liquid glues on contact.
 For everything else, I use Tamiya extra thin.
 Get one bottle of the extra thin, then get refills for it by buying large containers of Tamiya airbrush cleaner, it is the same stuff.
 Here’s that:

 Finally, I got a suggestion on YouTube.
 It’s a tape called: “Selizo High Temp Tape, 5 Pack Multi – Sized 1/8”, 15/64”, 15/64”, 15/32”, 5/64”, Heat Resistance Up to 280℃ (536℉)” on Amazon.
-It sticks when you want it to, pulls off with out a problem and paint doesn’t seem to get undr it.
+It sticks when you want it to, pulls off with out a problem and paint doesn’t seem to get under it.
 Here’s what it looks like.

 You put it on, it is yellowish but you can see through it like scotch tape.
-Put it in place, burnish it down with a toothpick, run a sharp xacto blade along the canopy lines, pull off the excess and you’re ready to paint.
+Put it in place, burnish it down with a toothpick, run a sharp X-acto blade along the canopy lines, pull off the excess and you’re ready to paint.
 I still can’t believe how easy it was.
 Here is the tape on the canopies and the result after I took the tape off.

 As I said, I’m working on a 1/48 Great Wall P-61B.
 If you remember kits back in the day you had to get a hammer and chisel to separate the pieces from the sprue, forget that.
 Current kit making technology allows modern kit companies to make pieces that are less that 1 mm thick.
-What you probably don’t know is that when you use a typical sprue cutter the blades push the sprue apart at the cut.
+What you probably don’t know is that when you use a typical sprue cutter the blades slightly push the sprue apart at the cut.
 This slight movement in opposite directions will break any of these tiny pieces and make them useless.
 You actually need a strategy for thin part removal so you can free them without putting any stress on the part at all.
 For instance there was a fire extinguish in the P-61B with a nozzle and a very thin hose connecting the two.
 I pick up the tiny fire extinguisher up and just that slight stress broke the part.
 I broke so many parts I had to get a second cheap copy of the kit from ebay.
 Here is the GWH sprue with the small parts.

 So, you need to start with a really really thin bladed sprue cutter.
 So far, the thinnest bladed one I’ve found is from Tamiya.
 Here is the Tamiya on the left and a regular one on the right.